‘We’, ‘us’ and ‘our’ refer to the following entities and their related bodies corporates:

 - to companies that provide information and infrastructure systems to us;

-- to any person or entity who represents you, such as finance brokers, lawyers, accountants and mortgage brokers;
+- to anybody who represents you, such as mortgage and finance brokers, lawyers, guardians, persons holding powers of attorney and accountants;

 - to borrowers or prospective borrowers including in relation to any credit you guarantee or propose to guarantee;